rseldner/elasticsearch-empty-index-cleanup/README.md

 run the script in the main diagnostic folder (or same directory as `indices_stats.json` where `cat_aliases.txt` in a`cat` subdirectory)

 # Next steps:
+- produce a shard count for each grouping
 - split into separate DELETEs every ~4000 characters (<4KB)
 - validate ILM managed indices by checking actual ILM outputs rather than assuming based on an index name's numerical suffix
 - switch to checking alias.json for write indices instead of _cat/aliases as cat APIs are not recommended for programatic parsing.
 Potential of breaking in the future.